Ransomware: Mobile ransomware

 With the increased popularity of ransomware on PC platforms, ransomware targeting mobile operating systems has also proliferated.
 Typically, mobile ransomware payloads are blockers, as there is little incentive to encrypt data since it can be easily restored via online synchronization.
 Mobile ransomware typically targets the Android platform, as it allows applications to be installed from third-party sources.
 The payload is typically distributed as an APK file installed by an unsuspecting user; it may attempt to display a blocking message over top of all other applications, while another used a form of clickjacking to cause the user to give it "device administrator" privileges to achieve deeper access to the system.

 Different tactics have been used on iOS devices, such as exploiting iCloud accounts and using the Find My iPhone system to lock access to the device.
 On iOS 10.3, Apple patched a bug in the handling of JavaScript pop-up windows in Safari that had been exploited by ransomware websites.

 It recently has been shown that ransomware may also target ARM architectures like those that can be found in various Internet-of-Things (IoT) devices, such as Industrial IoT edge devices.

-In August 2019 researchers demonstrated it's possible to infect DSLR cameras with ransomware.
+In August 2019 researchers demonstrated it is possible to infect DSLR cameras with ransomware.
 Digital cameras often use Picture Transfer Protocol (PTP - standard protocol used to transfer files.)
 Researchers found that it was possible to exploit vulnerabilities in the protocol to infect target camera(s) with ransomware (or execute any arbitrary code).
 This attack was presented at the Defcon security conference in Las Vegas as a proof of concept attack (not as actual armed malware).

+Progression of attacks

+The first attacks were on random users, typically infected through email attachments sent by small groups of criminals, demanding a few hundred dollars in cryptocurrency to unlock files (typically a private individual's photographs and documents) that the ransomware had encrypted.
+As ransomware matured as a business, organised gangs entered the field, advertising on the dark Web for experts, and outsourcing functions.
+This led to improvement in the quality of ransomware and its success.
+Rather than random emails, the gangs stole credentials, found vulnerabilities in target networks, and improved the malware to avoid detection by anti-malware scanners.
+Ransoms demanded escalated into the much larger sums (millions) that an enterprise would pay to recover its data, rather than what an individual would pay for their documents (hundreds).